Snapchat/Spectacles-Sample/Spatial Image Gallery/README.md

 - **SpectaclesInteractionKit**: Drives the interactions.
 - **SikSpatialImageFrame**: Extends the container frame and allows manipulation of the spatial image.
 - **SpatialGallery**: Enables browsing and navigating through multiple images.
+- **RemoteServiceGatewayCredentials**: In order to access the spatialization service a gateway credential is required.

+> **Remove Service Gateway**
+> Follow the instructions available [here](https://developers.snap.com/spectacles/about-spectacles-features/apis/remoteservice-gateway) to get a gateway credential.
+Enter this in the SceneObject **RemoteServiceGatewayCredentials**.

 ## Key Scripts